 Like dual filament holders, yes, When this machine arrived at my place, I found it to have 2 filament holders.
 One inside the printer’s builder space and the other outside.

-The outer filament holder is useful when you’re handling rugged materials, and that’s what I used for printing the gun frames and parts of the lower receiver.
+The outer filament holder is useful when handling rugged materials, which I used for printing the gun frames and parts of the lower receiver.

 Not only that, the printer has a dual filament holder design; even the printing bed design will serve a dual purpose.

 Yes, the 3D printer has an easily removable 2-sided magnetic plate; you can use either side of the plate based on the filament type.